Full question:

 Answer:

-You can change your name by a court order.
-Thereafter, you can request the state registrar to attach an amendment showing the change to your original birth record.
-You may also have to present proof of the change of name to the state registrar.
+You can change your last name on your birth certificate through a court order.
+After obtaining the court order, you should request the state registrar to attach an amendment to your original birth record reflecting the name change.
+You will likely need to provide proof of the name change as required by the state registrar.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.